microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 >Note about emulation: For example E4M3 and E5M2 might not be supported natively on certain implementations, but since these are in the minimum support set, they need to be emulated, possibly using FP16.

-Emulation versus native support is an implementation detail specific to implementations and outside the scope of this specification document.
+>Emulation versus native support is an implementation detail specific to implementations and outside the scope of this specification document.
+The flexibility to perform operations at a higher precision is allowed for older hardware, but performing operations at the specified `interpretation` precision is the desired behavior.

 #### Support Tiers